HeardLibrary/ojs/uws/readme.md

 * updated toc page

 **2.0.0 (2020-04)
-* updated to be compatible with OJS 3.2
+* Updated to be compatible with OJS 3.2
+* Added responsive iframes for author's reflection video